TomVuod/sangchem/Supplementary_materials.md

 \end{table}

-## Analysis restricted to the individuals hatched from cocoons
+## Analysis restricted to individuals hatched from cocoons

 Since naked pupae might have acquired CHC through physical contact with adult ants after pupation, we subset our data to include only those samples which derived from the ants hatched from cocoons.
 In this case silky envelop during pupa stage ruled out possibility of the CHC transfer from the environment.